scientific-python/scientific-python-archive/presentations/accepted/stellenbosch-2022/notes.md

 2. Open platforms are good at ingesting and exporting data; as long as you can wrangle data from your existing software, parts of your pipeline can be replaced piecemeal.

-## What are advantages of community development over commercial methods?
+## What are advantages of community development?

 - You can influence the direction of development so the tools better suit your needs.
 - You can share your code freely and others can run it.